DeckSettings/game-reports-steamos/README.md

 - If you want a report removed on ProtonDB, you need to submit a ticket and wait for admin approval.
 - ShareDeck lacks consistency in report formatting and often presents issues when trying to edit reports after submission.
 This makes viewing reports difficult and many reports end up looking like long paragraphs of unformatted text.

-👉 Deck Settings allows users to fully control their game reports.
+👉 DeckSettings allows users to fully control their game reports.
 You can update or close your own reports without waiting for admin intervention.

 #### 2. 📱 Mobile-Friendly Reporting and Viewing

 - Viewing or submitting reports on ProtonDB and ShareDeck can be frustrating on mobile devices.
-- Deck Settings is designed to provide a clean, mobile-friendly experience for both submitting and browsing reports.
+- DeckSettings is designed to provide a clean, mobile-friendly experience for both submitting and browsing reports.
+- An official Android app is available for submitting and editing reports on the go.
+- The official GitHub mobile app can also be used in conjunction with the Android app for managing reports.

-👉 For the best experience, we recommend downloading the official [GitHub mobile app](https://github.com/mobile) to easily create, edit, and view game reports on the go.
+👉 For the best experience, it is recommended to use the official [Android App](https://play.google.com/store/apps/details?id=nz.co.streamingtech.deckverified) or the [DeckVerified.Games](https://deckverified.games/) website.

 #### 3. 🎯 Focus on Handheld Gaming Devices

 - ProtonDB primarily focuses on Proton compatibility and generic Linux gaming, with a dedicated section for Steam Deck.
 However, it lacks dedicated support for other handheld devices.
-- Deck Settings expands compatibility reporting to handhelds like the ROG Ally, Lenovo Legion Go, and other emerging portable gaming PCs.
+- DeckSettings expands compatibility reporting to handhelds like the ROG Ally, Lenovo Legion Go, and other emerging portable gaming PCs.
 - Reports are tagged by device type, allowing users to filter and find configurations tailored to their hardware.

 #### 4. 🛠️ Support for Games Without Steam IDs